YakinRubaiat/Paper_review/README.md

 # Paper_review

-This contain review of several interesting paper and article in English and Bangla.
+This repo contain review of several interesting paper and article in English and Bangla.
 This repo mainly focus on sperate the lastest science knowledge specially in bangla.

+Anyone can share about there interesting paper or open to add review.
+Please add a pull request if you want to.